Jean is a student of Psychology and Humanities, and uses this to explore personalities, archetypes, and symbolisms.

 An Ares Man in Our Culture Today

 Ares learned to be a dancer from his tutor Priapus before he learned to become a warrior.
-This fits the pattern of a physical rather than mental man, whose emotions and body work well together.
-In tribal cultures, warriors are dancers, and before battles they dance with drums and music to encourage good luck in the fight to come.
+This fits the pattern of a physical rather than a mental man whose emotions and body work well together.
+In tribal cultures, warriors are dancers, and before battles, they dance with drums and music to encourage good luck in the fight to come.
 Unfortunately, the Ares archetype is put down by men who exert power from a distance, such as his father, Zeus.

-Greeks idealized thinking and rationality, and even today these are the values of the patriarchy.
-In our culture, an Ares type man is devalued as well.
-He’s the guy who has a regular middle class job, spends his weekends puttering around the house fixing things, inviting friends to barbecues, and enjoys spending time with his children and wife.
-He’s not a white collar guy who carries a briefcase to the office, never gets his hands dirty, and plays golf on the weekends, never spending much time with the family.
+Greeks idealized thinking and rationality, and even today, these are the values of the patriarchy.
+In our culture, an Ares-type man is devalued as well.
+He’s the guy who has a regular middle-class job, spends his weekends puttering around the house fixing things, inviting friends to barbecues, and enjoys spending time with his children and wife.
+He’s not a white-collar guy who carries a briefcase to the office, never gets his hands dirty, and plays golf on the weekends, never spending much time with the family.
 Many men with Ares characteristics feel undervalued because their idealized and successful fathers or brothers are more verbal and mentally quick.
-But for the lack of support, an Ares man has the satisfaction of living life on his own terms.
+But for the lack of support, an Ares man is satisfied with living on his own terms.

 Ares Is the Greek God Ruled by Emotions

 An Ares man, like the archetype, is passionate and has intense emotions.
-He immediately acts on those emotions, as he is an in the moment kind of person.
-He is in touch with his feelings and is comfortable in his own body, a positive aspect as far as lovemaking goes.
-The relationship between Ares and Aphrodite was a long standing one between two equals.
-Ares had four children with Aphrodite, and had other lovers that bore more than one child of his.
+He immediately acts on those emotions, as he is an in-the-moment kind of person.
+He is in touch with his feelings and is comfortable in his own body, a positive aspect of lovemaking.
+The relationship between Ares and Aphrodite was a long-standing one between two equals.
+Ares had four children with Aphrodite and had other lovers that bore more than one child of his.

-Most Olympian affairs were one time seductions or rapes, or situations where the woman was overpowered or tricked.
-Ares’ passionate nature and physical one makes him get caught up in the moment, but his partners always seem to be willing and he does not resort to raping them, as his more cerebral brothers always do.
-Ares is a lusty and earthy man, who has no qualms about making love and being compared with other lovers of Aphrodite, the most sexually experienced goddess.
+Most Olympian affairs were one-time seductions or rapes or situations where the woman was overpowered or tricked.
+Ares’ passionate nature and physical build make him get caught up in the moment, but his partners always seem to be willing, and he does not resort to raping them, as his more cerebral brothers always do.
+Ares is a lusty and earthy man who has no qualms about making love and being compared with other lovers of Aphrodite, the most sexually experienced goddess.
 The relationship between these two is the best kind for a man with an Ares nature.